faizilham/msc-thesis/main/ch5_general_function.typ

 == Function alias analysis

-Since any function call may create a new utilizable value or has some effects, we first need to determine which function is called and what is its effect signature before we can analyze the values utilizations.
-We can determine the function by running a function alias analysis, which is a reachable definition analysis modified for function type values.
+Since any function call may create a new utilizable value or has some effects, we first need to determine which function is called and what is its effect signature before we analyze the values utilizations.
+We determine the function by running a function alias analysis, which is a reachable definition analysis modified for function type values.

 #[ /* Start of Function Alias Analysis */
 #let evalbracket = evalbracket.with(sub:"FA")